Skip to main content

 Helpful documentation to review before your start working with OCO-2 data are at OCO-2 Documents.

-OCO-2 L2 Full Physics Code was open sourced and lives on Github - OCO-2 L2 Full Physics Code and the User's Guide for it is available at RT Retrieval Framework Users Guide documentation.
-Please note that Users of the code NEED the ABSCO tables, which are available at OCO-2 ABSCO Tables.
+OCO-2 L2 Full Physics Code was open sourced and lives on Github- OCO-2 L2 Full Physics Code and the User's Guide for it is available at Users Guide.
+Please note that Users of the code NEED the ABSCO tables, which are available on request (ABSCO Tables).
 To run the L2 code, users will need at least the L1B and Met products.

 In order to improve our product and have continued support for this work, we need user feedback and user acknowledgement of data usage.
 Therefore, we request that when publishing using OCO-2 data, please acknowledge NASA and the OCO-2 project.